 Dog rescue and fostering are also a big part of Allis' life.
-She has fostered dozens of dogs in the last few years and has found every one of them a loving home.
-See her furry friends here.
+Prey always has a canine mascot around the studio looking for snuggles and treats.
+Allis has fostered and rehabilitated dozens of dogs over the past few years and has found every one of them a loving home.
+See just some of her furry friends here.

 Los Angeles native, Madison Rubin grew up in the Brewery Art Colony where she now continues to reside in a studio of her own.
 Madison's love of taxidermy began in high school when she started volunteering at the Natural History Museum of Los Angeles under Tim Bovard.
 She had always had a love for all thing macabre-- and luckily had the support of an artist mother who reached out to Tim for volunteer opportunities.
 While honing her craft at the museum, Madison also attended UCLA and graduated with a degree in cultural Anthropology and Art history.
 Her background in both art and her inclination towards to the scientific are evident in her work at Prey Taxidermy.